A new and improved ONDC website is coming soon! Have your say on the structure of our new site by completing our 15 minute survey. Learn more here!

 Current Council Members:

-Ms Angelene Falk was appointed Australian Information Commissioner and Privacy Commissioner in August 2018.
+Ms Elizabeth Tydd was appointed Australian Information Commissioner in August 2024.
 She leads the Office of the Australian Information Commissioner (OAIC) in fulfilling its functions across privacy, freedom of information and government information management.

 Dr David Gruen AO was appointed Australian Statistician on 11 December 2019.
 As Agency Head of the Australian Bureau of Statistics, he is accountable for the functions and operations of the Bureau.